CSCfi/beacon-python/README.md

 $ deactivate
 ```
 ## Configure database

 ### Create tables

 The application is using the object relational mapper (ORM) SQLAlchemy to handle much of the communication
 between the application and the database, and that is why the database tables are created using SQLAlchemy.
-So instead of manually creating the Postgresql tables using `psql` in the command line, the tables are
+So instead of manually creating the PostgreSQL tables using `psql` in the command line, the tables are
 created by calling the `db.create_all` method that uses the `db` object from SQLAlchemy.
 To call the method we
 use the Python shell in the command line.

 Open the Python shell in the command line: